 • Book your pet into a boarding kennel and,

-• Register your carer’s details with Home Alone.
+• Register your carer’s details online with Home Alone.